openssl/technical-policies/policies/testing.md

 Except where noted below:

-- All Pull Requests adding new functionality to the applications, libraries, providers or engines must include suitable tests.
+- All Pull Requests adding new functionality to the applications, libraries or providers must include suitable tests.
-- All Pull Requests fixing a _functional behaviour_ defect in the applications, libraries, providers or engines must include a test for that defect.
+- All Pull Requests fixing a _functional behaviour_ defect in the applications, libraries or providers must include a test for that defect.

-Pull Requests that do not change the _functional behaviour_ of the applications, libraries, providers or engines do not require tests to be added.
+Pull Requests that do not change the _functional behaviour_ of the applications, libraries or providers do not require tests to be added.
 For example the following types of changes do not require tests:

 - Changes to comments, formatting, internal naming or similar